 This qualification helps develop the necessary skills in preparation for work in a variety of entry level Business Services roles.
-Usually working under direct supervision, this may include a range of basic procedural, clerical, administrative or operational tasks that require self-management and technology skills.
+Under direct supervision, students will learn a range of basic procedural, clerical administrative or operational tasks that require self-management and technological skills.